New York firms offer 'Plan B' to staff ahead of summer transit woes

-NEW YORK May 24 Faced with this summer's partial shutdown of a key New York transit hub due to track repairs, some employers in the largest U.S. city are scrambling to come up with "Plan B" offerings to allow their suburb-dwelling staff to avoid the largely shuttered hub.
+NEW YORK Faced with this summer's partial shutdown of New York's Pennsylvania Station due to track repairs, some employers in the largest U.S. city are scrambling to come up with "Plan B" offerings to allow their suburb-dwelling staff to avoid the largely shuttered transit hub.

 In the nation's leading center of banking, finance, and communication, major employers are offering to let workers clock in from home or report to branch offices.

-It is an effort to spare the station's 600,000 daily commuters from what New York Governor Andrew Cuomo predicted could be a "summer of agony," based on recent delays and cancellations triggered by a pair of derailments at the station infamous for its deteriorating tracks.
+It is an effort to spare some 600,000 daily commuters from what New York Governor Andrew Cuomo predicted could be a "summer of agony," based on recent delays and cancellations triggered by a pair of derailments at the station infamous for its deteriorating tracks.

-"People are trying to avoid the harrowing commute to get into that part of town," said Marcus Moufarrige, chief operating officer at Servcorp Ltd, a landlord for shared workspaces.
+"People are trying to avoid the harrowing commute to get into that part of town," said Marcus Moufarrige, chief operating officer at Servcorp Ltd (SRV.AX), a landlord for shared workspaces.

-Calls in search of temporary office space in lower Manhattan in July and August have risen 4 percent compared to the previous year, Moufarrige said.
+Calls in search of temporary office space in lower Manhattan in July and August have risen 4 percent from last year, Moufarrige said.

 "Some have mentioned the situation at Penn Station," he said.

-Investment bank Societe Generale has offered its 1,500-person Manhattan workforce, about half of whom commute from New Jersey through Penn Station, the chance to work at home or in Jersey City, said human resources spokesman Sean O'Brien.
+Some employees of investment bank Societe Generale (SOGN.PA) told Reuters they were offered the opportunity to work from home to avoid lengthy commutes.

-"It obviously increases productivity so people aren't stuck on trains for an hour or two," O'Brien said.
+"It obviously increases productivity so people aren't stuck on trains for an hour or two," said Sean O'Brien, who works in the bank's human resources department.
 "It also reduces the amount of meetings that have to be canceled because important stakeholders are stuck on trains."

+Societe Generale spokesman James Galvin said there may be some individuals allowed to work from home, but the bank has not introduced a new policy in connection with the Penn Station repairs.
+Societe Generale has a Manhattan workforce of about 1,500 people, and about half of them commute from New Jersey.

 Scott Rechler, chief executive of RXR Realty LLC said his $15 billion development firm is contemplating offering more flexible hours or allowing employees to work at offices outside Manhattan.